kevinliu399/kevinliu399/README.md

 <div>

- 🔭 I’m currently working on a **Pronunciation App with AI**
+ 🔭 I’m currently interning at a startup

- 🌱 I’m currently learning/reading **Speech and Language Processing by Dan Jurafsky and James H. Martin**
+ 🌱 I’m currently learning/reading **Nextjs, Typescript, and React**

 💬 Reach out to me! 😀